alechangbiao/fl-video-player/README.md

 - **Air Drop** file from Mac to iPhone/iPad
 - **Air Drop** file from iPhone/iPad to Mac
 - Share file from app to other app
+- Integrate with 'File' app on iOS
+- Add file or directory to 'File' app on iOS
 - iPad layout optimization **(important)**